 Student loans Dates

-- working overseas for the government, or sent overseas for work
+- are working overseas for the government, or sent overseas for work

-- receiving a qualifying government-funded scholarship for study or an internship
+- receive a qualifying government-funded scholarship for study or an internship

 - your employment or occupation requires you to be overseas